 Once you have submitted your artwork to the gallery, the research team will review and proof your submission and check for any missing information.
 We may make minor edits to your text to align with the gallery style and formatting.
-If we make any changes we will contact you in advance of publishing the content on our website.
+If we make any major changes we will contact you in advance of publishing the content on our website.
 We aim to launch the gallery in Autumn 2021 and the website will stay live for an initial period of 10 years.

 You remain at liberty to withdraw your artwork from the gallery at any time, in which case we will remove your artwork from the website and destroy all the data collected from you.